cowlingj/an-introduction-to-programming-with-python/lessons/Lesson09.md

 index is the number before the colon and the ending index is after **note that the sub-list does not include the item at the ending index**

-> If we dont write anything before the colon, this is the same as specifing the
+> If we don't write anything before the colon, this is the same as specifying
-> first item.
-If we don't write anything after the colon, it is considered as
+> the first item.
+If we don't write anything after the colon, it is considered
-> the end of the list.
+> as the end of the list.

-### Specifing the Increment
+### Specifying the Increment

 We can also choose to take every other item, or every third item, and so on by adding a little more to our slice like so: